pschool-in/curriculum/content/science/clothes.md

 1. Yarns are manufactured.
 2. Yarns are intertwined into fabrics.
 3. These fabrics are converted into different clothing like shirts, jeans, sarees, skirts etc.
-4. These clothes are sold to shopkeepers.
+4. Clothes are sold to shopkeepers.
 5. You buy clothes from a shop.
 6. You wear your new clothes!